MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/go-live/overview.md

 Before you begin, download a copy of the current go-live checklist from https://aka.ms/d365fogolivechecklist.

 ## Performance

 During the time that you are completing the go-live or upgrade process, you can take the opportunity to make performance improvements.

 ### Optimize images

 Website performance is often impacted by image downloads.
 You can improve website performance by reducing the size and optimizing your use of images in Commerce.
-For more information, see [Optimize images](./performance-optimize-images.md)
+For more information, see [Optimize images](performance-optimize-images.md).

 ### Reduce JavaScript by excluding unused modules

 You can improve website perforamnce by excluding unused JavaScript modules in Commerce.
-For more information, see [Reduce JavaScript by excluding unused modules](./performance-reduce-javascript.md)
+For more information, see [Reduce JavaScript by excluding unused modules](performance-reduce-javascript.md).

-### Improve performance by optimizing images
-Website performance is often impacted by image downloads.
-You can improve website performance by reducing the size and optimizing your use of images in Commerce.
-For more information, see [Improve performance by optimizing images](test-performance-topic.md)